Process Design for Patient Safety- 2.0

 - John James, Ph.D., states, “the true number of premature deaths associated with preventable harm to patients was estimated at more than 400,000 per year”

 Enter ISO 9001:2015, Clause 8.3 Design and development of products and services.
 It’s that last word “services” that gives us the hook.
 Design and development in ISO 9001:2008 only required products and “may also apply the requirements given in 7.3…of product realization processes”.
 The option for processes (aka services) disappears in 2015.
 This presents an opportunity to make a cultural shift in how we now address issues from a process perspective.
+This cultural shift must occur if we want to see meaningful change in patient safety and this shift must include better process management.

 Case in point, while I was conducting training at a very respected hospital system during the height of the “Ebola Crisis”, every participant would leave intermittently to attend training on how to manage an Ebola patient should one present to their hospital.
 The individual responsible for creating and conducting the training was also in our class.
 When we began using the Ebola crisis as an example of managing processes, I was shocked when that individual bolted out of the class.
 We simply discussed all of the possible “inputs” to managing an Ebola patient by including the Valet Parking attendants as one possible input.
 That’s when he bolted.
 This respected hospital system had not considered that possible input of an Ebola patient.
 Didn't Deming say that if you put a good person in a bad process, the bad process always wins?

 Ted Schmidt is a Pharmacist, a Certified Enterprise Risk Manager (CERM©), and a Senior Advisor with BlueSynergy Associates, LLC.
 BlueSynergy Associates maximize innovation, experience and customer perspective to reduce risk and make hospitals a safer environment.
-He currently advises and instructs hospitals in quality, risk, safety and environmental management systems.
+He currently advises and instructs high-reliability organizations and hospitals in quality, risk, safety and environmental management systems.
 Ted led the largest ISO 9001 implementation in healthcare at the Veterans Administration.
 He is a Senior Member of the American Society for Quality and a certified Lead Auditor in quality management systems by Exemplar Global.
-He can be reached by email at email@example.com.
+He can be reached by email at firstname.lastname@example.org.
 Follow BlueSynergy on LinkedIn and Twitter